Easter Urray Farmhouse

 Guests say

-Many guests mention thoughtful touches such as welcome packs, wine, cheese, and fresh fruit from the garden.
-The owner is frequently described as friendly and attentive.
-Please note that such gifts are not guaranteed for every stay.
+Many guests mention thoughtful touches such as welcome packs, wine, cheese, and helpful hosts.
+However, please note that such gifts are not guaranteed for every stay.

 About this property